paymill/paymill-java/README.md

 ## What's new

-We have released version 3.0.0.
-This version is not backwards compatible.
+We have released version 3.
+This version is not backwards compatible with version 2.
 Concrete changes in the changelog.

 ## Usage